 Plenty of pub quizzes contain a music round, and many teams have that one person who comes alive, savouring every last note of it.
 If you're that person, The Lexington's music-only quiz is for you.

-Run by that bastion of independent British music, Rough Trade, this is one for those who are good at remembering obscure Britpop bands and little-known b-sides.
+Formerly run by that bastion of independent British music, Rough Trade, this retains its appeal for those who are good at remembering obscure Britpop bands and little-known b-sides.
+Even if you're not a music-know-it-all the quiz remains reasonably accessible.
+Surely you'll be able to recognise some pop hits when they're played on a Bontempi organ.
+Or maybe you'll be too busy laughing your head off

 The Lexington, 96-98 Pentonville Road, N1 9JB.
 Quiz every Monday from 8pm